kouseina/kouseina/README.md

 #### Here are some ideas to get you started:

-- 🔥 I'm a Javascript Developer
-- 🙋 You can call me ...
-Daffa
 - 🌱 I’m currently learning ...
 Flutter
 - 👯 I’m looking to collaborate on ...
 Javascript
 - 💬 Ask me about ...
 Anything